-“Media Manipulation and Journalist Integrity” w/ Moderator Jonathan Allen
+“Media Manipulation and Journalist Integrity” with Moderator Jonathan Allen

 From Startup Socials NYC’s “Future of Journalism Series”

 I wrote and produced my first website in 1994.
-In all, I’ve advised and produced well over 100 websites and Content Hubs over the years — I’ve lost count.
-The best and most fulfilling are ones are part of integrated marketing campaigns based on thought leadership and an honest presentation of my customer’s story that connects them with their audience.
+Since then, I’ve advised and produced over 100 websites and Content Hubs.
+The best and most fulfilling ones are part of integrated marketing campaigns based on thought leadership and an honest presentation of my customer’s story that connects them with their audience.
 As a result, I have generated hundreds of millions of revenue and capital for my clients.

 3 Things: Quality, Authenticity and Alignment

 Here’s what I know: Prospective customers want your ideas, an emotional connection, news, and expertise.
 They do not want a sales pitch.
 Your content must establish you, and your company’s brand, in their minds.
 First impressions are everything, and it is up to you then to create a positive bias in the customer’s mind that your company is an advisor, a trusted confidant.
 That is the why for content and Content Hubs are an effective tool to deliver the goods.

 Here’s the secret: Quality trumps quantity when it comes to marketing content and digital media.

 Here’s another secret: Production value is vital, but it’s not the most important thing; authenticity is.